Trinidad Paratha Roti (Buss up Shut)

 Is Paratha and Guyanese oil roti the same?

-While both the texture of the dough as well as the wrapping technique is the same, many Guyanese cooks use oil to wrap and cook the roti, whereas in Trinidad paratha roti, butter, ghee, oil or a combo is used.
+While both the texture of the dough as well as the wrapping technique are the same, many Guyanese cooks use oil to wrap and cook the roti, whereas in Trinidad paratha roti, butter, ghee, oil or a combo is used.

 What is a clap roti?